 7. Bon Beef: The burger is a burger much like at Fridays or Chilis.
 Bon Beef is that sort of place.

-Okay, seven.
+Okay, eight.
 Then there are these other places that have been recommended to me or that I have been to:

 Cafe A Bistro: This gas station bistro was recommended to me for their burger.
 I thought it was okay until I hit a piece of cartilage (set the grind on a finer size!).
 Then I stopped.